taste-technologists/taste-technologists.github.io/index.md

 If a user has not added any recipes they will see the following page:
 ![](M2_MyRecipesNone.png)

-### Add Recipes Page
+### Add Recipe Page
-The add recipes page gives users the ability to add their own recipes to the application.
+The add recipe page gives users the ability to add their own recipes to the application.
 Each time a recipe is added by a user, the user's email will be set as the recipe's owner.

 ![](M2_RecAdd.png)

-### Edit Recipes Page
+### Edit Recipe Page
-The edit recipes page gives users the ability to edit their own recipes in the application.
+The edit recipe page gives users the ability to edit their own recipes in the application.

 ![](M2_RecEdit.png)